GET STARTED | Get Your Fair Cash Offer Today

 Website: aholdofmold.com • NYS Certified • Air Quality Consultants

 NYS-certified mold remediation and air quality consulting firm.
 Employs both mold assessors and remediators (in compliance with Article 32 separation requirements).
-Specializes in indoor air quality testing alongside mold assessment and remediation for Buffalo and WNY homeowners.
+Specializes in indoor air quality testing alongside mold assessment and remediation.

 AMD Environmental